Harry-Rogers/thor-explorer/README.md

 This ROS package uses the prebuilt simulation area and Thorvald system built by LCAS to autonomously navigate an unknown area using the Thorvald system.

-Whilst the system uses ROS Nav base this package maps the surroundings as well as weeds that are potentially idetinfied.
+Whilst the system uses ROS Nav base this package maps the surroundings as well as weeds that are potentially identified.

 ### Built With